 An app that monitors pig temperature is helping with early detection of hyperthermia, enabling this Spanish farm to manage disease outbreaks, provide treatments more effectively, reduce mortality and improve pig welfare.
-It also has potential to reduce vaccination failure rate as pigs with hyperthermia can have a compromised immune status.

 A fermented liquid feed system is providing an alternative to zinc for integrated Dutch producer, the van Asten group.
 The fermented feed works as a probiotic and lowers the pH to reduce the risk of bacteria.

 A group of 13 pig farms in the same region have reduced PRRS problems by 30% in a three-year period by working together and learning from each other to help tackle the problem.